Fibre quality: the strength of our reputation

 The key characteristics:

-The colour of the majority of Australian cotton is assessed visually and considers both major and minor differences in colour.
+The colour grading of Upland cotton considers both major and minor differences in colour.
 Major colour differences occur between the five classes of ‘white’, ‘light spotted’, ‘spotted’, ‘tinged’ and ‘yellow’ stained cotton, chiefly due to increasing degrees of yellowness across the five classes.
-Within each of these classes the reflectance or whiteness of the fibre is assessed across another eight levels from ‘Good Middling’ to ‘Below Grade’.
-There are currently 25 official physical colour grades for Upland cotton and five grades for below grade colour.
+Within each of these classes the reflectance or whiteness of the fibre is assessed across another eight levels from ‘Good Middling’ through to ‘Below Grade’.
+There are currently 25 official physical colour grades for Upland cotton and five grades for below grade colour- see Table.

 Official colour grades applied to Upland cotton: